 Some severe injuries can be fatal.
 The family of a moped or scooter rider killed by another party’s negligence may be eligible to pursue a wrongful death claim.
 The Jeffcoat Firm can review your case and help you to assess all of your options.

-What Should You Do After a Scooter Accident?
+What Should You Do After a Columbia Scooter Accident?

 The immediate aftermath of an accident can be a confusing time.
 Still, if you have been hurt in a moped accident, you should immediately take steps to protect your health and preserve evidence that could play a key role in an injury claim.
 Those steps include: